Nuitka/Nuitka-website/doc/doc/commercial.rst

 *************

-In this instance, you have special wishes that only commercial customers will have and that are effort to maintain.
+In this instance, you have special wishes that only commercial customers will have, and that are all effort to implement yourself, but come with **Nuitka Commercial** included.
+The time saved for development may already justify the investment.

 .. grid:: 1 1 2 2